PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

 	• Segment Registers

-	  Most of the platforms we are using uses segmented memory model.
+	  Most of the platforms we are using has segmented memory model.
-	  Each program when launched is process that is divided into different segments for each data, instruction and stack.
-Logical address is generated which will contain the segment address and offset inside segment for particular instruction of the data.
-Segment registers hold the address of specific segments.
+	  Each program when launched is referred as process that is divided into different segments for each data, instruction and stack.
+These segments are actually memory areas in RAM.
+	  Every location has logical address.
+This logical address contain the segment address and offset inside segment for particular instruction or data.
+Segment registers hold starting address of specific segments.

       CS - Code Segment